WiffleWhomper/Sakhal-Store/README.md

+5.)
 SAVE YOUR FILE

-restart your server and the new store will spawn with all items ready for use.
+6.)
+Restart your server and the new store will spawn with all items ready for use.

 Thanks, and happy gaming!
 Created by @WiffleWhomper For support or inquiries: WiffleWorkShop@gmail.com